Berita Hari Ini di Indonesia

 Bagian Berita Hari Ini adalah bagian yang diperbarui hampir setiap hari dan berisi informasi terkini mengenai topik-topik yang mewarnai pemberitaan di media massa Indonesia pada hari ini.
 Sebagian besar berita yang diterbitkan di sini meliputi hal politik, ekonomi dan sosial.
 Namun, seiring dengan penampilan berita terkini, tentu belum meliputi analisis yang mendalam.
 Silakan lihat kolom Berita, Keuangan atau Bisnis jika Anda ingin membaca topik tertentu dengan analisis yang lebih mendalam.

-On 13 July 2014, Indonesia Investments released the latest edition of its newsletter.
+On 14 September 2014, Indonesia Investments released the latest edition of its newsletter.
 This free newsletter, which is sent to our subscribers once per week, contains the most important news stories from Indonesia that have been reported on our website in the last seven days.
-Most of the topics involve political and economic topics such as the presidential election, an analysis of the interest rate environment, car sales, IPOs on the Indonesia Stock Exchange, a tender announcement, and more.
+Most of the topics involve economic topics such Indonesia’s fuel subsidies, economic growth in 2015, monetary policy of Bank Indonesia, the Anas Urbaningrum corruption case, emerging Indonesian companies on a global scale, and more.